The National Bird of Peru: Andean Cock of the Rock

 Best birding tours for Andean Cock of the Rock

-To see the Andean Cock-of-the-Rock bird in its natural habitat, Peru is one of the best places.
+To see it in its natural habitat, Peru is one of the best places.
 This national bird of Peru is often spotted in protected areas, including the famous Machu Picchu Historical Sanctuary, the famous Manu Road, Alto Mayo among many others, the cloud forests of the Andes.
 In this ideal habitat, which offers ample food and cover, the Cock-of-the-Rock can safely thrive with minimal disturbance from humans.
 Additionally, these regions host other national animals of Peru, making them popular destinations for nature lovers worldwide.

 See our tours for the Andean Cock of the Rock here: